We are making some important changes to the insurance cover available to Gateway members through Qantas Super on 1 July 2022.

 With effect from 1 July 2022, the multiple of salary scale currently used to calculate default cover will change as detailed below:

-You can opt-in to receive insurance, or keep your insurance, based on the current multiple of salary scale
+You can opt-in to receive insurance based on the current multiple of salary scale

 Changes to insurance premiums